Franke Undergraduate Application

 Letter of recommendation

-Your application must include a letter of recommendation from your the faculty advisor who will supervise your year-long project.
+Your application must include a letter of recommendation from the faculty advisor who will supervise your year-long project.
 There is a field in the application portal where you will submit your faculty reference's name and email; the system will send them an email prompt and link for uploading their letter.
+(Please tell your recommender that the email prompt will come from the Weinberg Faculty Search portal.)

-Important: Recommendations are due on May 1, 2018 — this is one day after the application submission date.
-We suggest that you give your recommender advance notice so they can prepare to submit their letter by this date.
+Important: Recommendations are due one day after the application submission date.
+We suggest that you give your recommender advance notice so they are ready to submit their letter by this date.